 Estrangement doesn’t just hurt emotionally.
 It hits your entire system.
 Your mind, your body, your sleep, your ability to think clearly — all of it gets shaken at once.

-Parents often describe it as feeling like the ground has dropped out from under them.
+Parents often describe it as feeling like the ground has dropped out from under them and everything seems unfamiliar.
 That feeling is your body responding to trauma.

 Estrangement is traumatic because it shatters something foundational — your connection to a child you raised, loved, protected, and built a life around.